Kinoma/SourceDocumentation/kinoma-copy-styleguide.md

 **ID**
 Use instead of “id” to refer to an identifier in text.
-Use all-lowercase only when referring to a code entity, such as a parameter named id.
+Use all-lowercase only when referring to a code entity, such as a parameter named `id`.

 **i.e.**